Johns Hopkins Alliance

 - Act as the University's conduit toward creating awareness among industry leaders and business entrepreneurs.

-The Alliance board meets annually each fall with a similar group from the University of Maryland (Advisory Board).
+The Alliance board meets annually with a similar group from the University of Maryland (Advisory Board).
 At the meeting, faculty present their inventions to the entire group for feedback and to ask for mentorship where appropriate.
 Most years, the Alliance and the Advisory Board members review inventor presentations and award the creator of the most commercial invention with a monetary award as well as a great deal of feedback.

 For further information, contact Helen Montag at 410-516-4976.